Looking for things to do in Temecula, California? We have over 50 classes, activities, and kid-friendly places to visit with the whole family.

 - LUV 2 PLAY – Looking for another indoor playground to try?
 Head to Luv 2 Play during their open play times.

-- SANDY CREEK RANCH – Go give some loving to the animals at Sandy Creek Ranch, they’d love to see you.
+- SANDY CREEK RANCH -The animals at Sandy Creek Ranch would love to see you.

 - THE COVE AT PECHANGA – Dip your feet in the water, or enjoy the waterslides, spas, and splash pad at The Cove at Pechanga.
 It’s open to the public for $40 per person for a day pass.